kbowden1800/bouncing-box/README.md

         direction = -1;
     }

-**QUESTION: Now  you'll need to make it bounce off the left wall.
+**Now  you'll need to make it bounce off the left wall.
 What will be the condition?
 What should happen if that condition is true?
 Do this yourself!**

 Hint: At what position value do you want the box to "bounce" off the left wall?